goergen95/sensorbox-docu/_drafts/Assembly.md

 In the next step we attached a <a href="images/raspi_hex_mount_plate_V1.stl" >3D-printed plastic inlet</a> which is used to mount the Raspberry Pi as well as to stabilize the power-bank.
 After fixing the inlet, we place the Raspberry Pi with 4 small screws onto the placeholder for the microcontroller.
 We also stick an energy board with hot glue to connect the positive and negative line with the 3V-Input Pin and the Ground-Pin, respectively.
 <p><span class="image main"><img src="images/assembly_inlet.jpg" width="60%" /></span></p>
 <h3>The Sensor Tower</h3>
-The sensor tower is attached to the box and hosts the environmental sensor: the lumen sensor, the temperature and humidity sensor as well as the camera and the microphone are all attached to the sensor tower.
+The sensor tower is attached to the outside of the box and hosts the environmental sensor: the light sensor, the temperature and humidity sensor as well as the camera and the microphone are all attached to the sensor tower.
 First, the <a href="https://github.com/Nature40/Sensorboxes-Images/tree/master/printdesigns/version_1/gondola"> 3-D printed components</a> of the sensor tower need to be assembled.
+This includes the camera holder as well as the lamellas which will host the light and temperature sensor.
+After finishing the assembly of the individual plastic components we recommend to treat all parts with UV-protection spray to add a thick protection layer against incoming radiation.
+To achieve this, it might be a good idea to add several layers separatly.
+We will have to wait until the sprayed layer has dried out to proceed with attaching the electronic parts to the tower.
 <p><div class="row">
    <div class="column">
        <img src="images/cam_rdy.jpg" width="100%" />